ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

       <th scope="row" class="govuk-table__header">Error message</th>
       <td class="govuk-table__cell">Both</th>
       <td class="govuk-table__cell">Visible</td>
-      <td class="govuk-table__cell">'Add a name for referral 1' (for example)</td>
+      <td class="govuk-table__cell">‘Add a name for referral 1’ (for example)</td>
     </tr>
   </tbody>
 </table>

-### The 'remove' button
+### The ‘remove’ button

-The 'remove' button is a [GOV.UK warning button](https://design-system.service.gov.uk/components/button/#warning-buttons).
-Do not change the button colour as users may confuse it with the 'add another' button (which it is sometimes next to).
+The remove button is a [GOV.UK warning button](https://design-system.service.gov.uk/components/button/#warning-buttons).
+Do not change the button colour as users may confuse it with the ‘add another' button (which it is sometimes next to).

 Do not change the button position, as this may make it harder for zoom users to use the component.